robert-laws/project-instruction-menu/01_PROJECT-PLAN/01_preliminary-requirements.md

 * Must include descriptive information about each information literacy skill instruction including:

   * title
-  * time
+  * length of time to teach
-  * brief description
   * learning outcomes
-  * skill level category
+  * skill level category (color coding can be used)
+  * assessment
+  * color coding depending on type of instruction (ex.
+IL or technology)

 ## Display / UI

-* There a minimum of three pages
+* There a minimum of three pages - plus a thank you page upon submission

   * An introductory page with basic information about the site, it's purpose, and capabilities
   * A page with descriptive information about each instructional option available